ZJU-DAILY/Legend/README.md

-Legend: A Lightweight Heterogeneous System for Out-of-core Graph Embedding Learning
+Efficient Graph Embedding at Scale: Optimizing CPU-GPU-SSD Integration
 ===============================================================================
 Legend is a lightweight heterogeneous system for efficient and cost-effective graph embedding learning, comprising a CPU, a GPU and an NVMe SSD.
-It adopts a novel workflow that reconsiders data placement and meticulously assigning tasks to leverage the unique strengths of each hardware component.
-A prefetch-friendly order is proposed to support embedding prefetching from NVMe SSD to GPU.
-Furthermore, it also optimize GPU-NVMe SSD direct access and GPU computing to achieve better performance.
+It adopts a novel workflow that systematically redefines data management and meticulously assigns tasks to leverage the unique strengths of each hardware component.
+A prefetch-friendly order is proposed to support embedding prefetching from NVMe SSD to GPU and a high-throughput GPU-NVMe SSD direct access driver is designed to reduce I/O overhead.
+Furthermore, it also optimizes GPU computing by a customized parallel execution strategy to achieve better performance.

 Environment preparation
 -------------------------------------------------------------------------------